Staff hiring process overview

 Step 3: Begin recruitment

 Once your requisition has been approved in Workday, it is sent to UWHIRES where it will appear on your UWHIRES hiring manager workbench.
 Your employment representative will work with you on finalizing the job posting.
-Once the posting is completed, your employment representative will switch the requisition to “Open” status and post the position to the UW employment website and any other websites you may have discussed if additional advertising is needed.
+Once the posting is completed, your employment representative will switch the requisition to “Open” status.

 Step 4: Review resumes